Arizona Cottage Food Law: Food Safety Training Requirements

 Cottage — or homemade — food businesses have increased in popularity as more people want to know where their food comes from and who makes it.

-Each state has its own regulations for cottage foods, including regulations related to food safety training.
+Each state has its own regulations for cottage foods, including regulations related to required food safety training.

 This article discusses the Arizona cottage food law, and whether you need food safety training to sell homemade food.